deislabs/deislabs.io/content/posts/porter-collaboration.md

 such as Azure Key Vault, and stores the record of running bundles in cloud storage, like Azure Blob Storage.

-With the [latest release][release] of Porter, the [azure plugin][azure-plugin] is installed by default so that people can try it out.
+With the [latest release][release] of Porter, the [Azure plugin][azure-plugin] is installed by default so that people can try it out.
 Nothing about the plugin framework is specific to Azure, it is just the first plugin we implemented.
 We would love to see more plugins for other providers!
-Just like with mixins, anyone can write a plugin, distribute and list it alongside the porter-authored plugins.
+Just like with mixins, anyone can write a plugin, distribute, and list it alongside the porter-authored plugins.
 Please reach out to us on the [#porter Slack][slack] if you are interested in making a plugin.

 😎 Already using Porter?
 [Install][install] the latest release, give the [plugins tutorial][tutorial] a try and let us know what you think!

 🎉 Ready to try Porter for the first time?
 [Install][install], head over to the quickstart and then check out our [learning][learning] page for a high level overview of CNAB, demos of bundles in action and more.

 [release]: https://github.com/deislabs/porter/releases/tag/v0.23.0-beta.1
 [plugins]: https://porter.sh/plugins/